🙂 Establishing culture add

 Smart people tend to want to hang out and solve problems with other smart people, so showing that you can provide this kind of environment can be a super compelling reason to join a company.

-These interactions are not only useful for you, but for the candidate as well, as they give them an opportunity to pose questions that they might not feel comfortable asking in a traditional interview scenario.
+These interactions are not only useful for you, but for the developer you're interviewing as well, as they give them an opportunity to pose questions that they might not feel comfortable asking in a traditional interview scenario.
 If you decide to go down this route, remember to take some time to debrief everyone involved and gather their feedback.

-Here are some ways you can have the candidate meet the team:
+Here are some ways you can have the developer you're interviewing meet the team:

-Be structured with sessions: Book slots between different team members and the candidate, so everyone can introduce themselves and ask any questions they might have.
-This can involve the candidate meeting different team members one on one, or the entire team.
+Be structured with sessions: Book slots between different team members and the developer, so everyone can introduce themselves and ask any questions they might have.
+This can involve the developer meeting different team members one on one, or the entire team.

 One of the goals in these discussions should be to drive the conversation towards what they look for in a team and how they tend to function best in a team environment.

-Arrange a team meal or coffee: Inviting the candidate to join the team for lunch or a coffee breaks can be a great way to break the ice and facilitate discussion.
-If this can’t happen on-site, have a remote lunch or coffee break using online services such as UberEats and cover the candidate’s cost for this, if possible.
+Arrange a team meal or coffee: Inviting the developer to join the team for lunch or a coffee breaks can be a great way to break the ice and facilitate discussion.
+If this can’t happen on-site, have a remote lunch or coffee break using online services such as UberEats and cover their cost for this, if possible.

 This can come at a pretty steep cost in terms of both time, planning and dedicated team resources during the course of the simulation days.
 We’ve run a lot of simulation days as part of our own hiring process.
 In our experience, running a simulation day of 4 - 5 hours is the most cost-efficient and suitable for the majority of roles you might be hiring for.